-OXM 324 American Classical Music: c1900 - Present (2 cr. hrs.)
-(4)
+OXM 324 American Classical

+Music: c1900 - Present

 The Western European model of art music proved irresistible to many of America's most creative composers, but unlike most European composers, Americans faced many daunting challenges to propagation, acceptance and performance of their music.
 This tutorial will examine the ways in which classically trained American musicians dealt with the complexities and challenges of American cultural identity in the 20th century.